Police Sirens – Use, Details, and Compatibility

 Police Sirens Have Changed Over Time

-Today, most police cars are fitted with an electronic police siren.
+Today, most police cars are fitted with an electronic cop siren.
 This type of siren just plugs into an existing power source.
 The unit can create the same sounds a mechanical siren makes.
 The benefit of an electronic police siren over old-fashioned sirens is ease of use.
 Mechanical sirens were made with many small parts and were hard to care for and use.
 Electronic versions are easy to care for, aren’t as complicated as old-fashioned devices, and can be turned and operated with the push of a button.

 Available Power Ranges and Volume of Police Sirens